MyNeDICC/lc-dmp/_episodes/03-elements of data citation.md

 Dataset citation includes all the following bibliographic information:
 - author (who is the creator of data set?)
-- title is there a person or team responsible for compiling data set?
+- title (is the name of a data set)
 - publisher (what entity is responsible for producing data set? )
 - date of publication (what year was the data set published?)
 - edition or version